iraban-dutta/donor-choose-application-screening/README.md

 <!-- ------------------------------------------------------------------------------------------------ -->
 ## **Introduction:**

-DonorsChoose is a U.S.-based nonprofit organization that facilitates public school teachers in requesting funding for classroom projects.
+DonorsChoose is a U.S.-based nonprofit organization that helps public school teachers request funding for classroom projects.
 It connects donors with educators, enabling support for specific educational needs across the United States.

 This project aims to predict whether a project proposal on DonorsChoose will be approved.
 The dataset comprises features related to project metadata and textual elements, including project titles, essays, and resource summaries.
-The problem statement that we are solving here was launched by DonorsChoose as a [Kaggle competition](https://www.kaggle.com/c/donorschoose-application-screening/overview).
+DonorsChoose launched the problem statement that we are solving here as a [Kaggle competition](https://www.kaggle.com/c/donorschoose-application-screening/overview).

 ### Project Highlights:
 - Demonstrated comprehensive data science skills across the entire ML project lifecycle, including data cleaning, exploratory data analysis (EDA), feature engineering, hypothesis testing, model selection, evaluation and deployment.
 - Employed advanced natural language processing (NLP) techniques to handle numerous textual features, enhancing model performance and interpretability.
-- Developed the project using robust coding practices and object-oriented programming (OOP) principles, ensuring maintainability, scalability and ease of understanding.
+- Developed the project using robust coding practices and object-oriented programming (OOP) principles, ensuring maintainability, scalability, and ease of understanding.
 - Created an interactive Tableau dashboard for visualizing basic features, offering insightful data exploration and visualization.